derekburgess/jaws/README.md

 # JAWS
 ![hehe](/assets/cover.jpg)

-JAWS is a shell pipeline for gathering network packets and storing them in a graph database (Neo4j), with the goal of understanding various shapes of the network including scatter plots, nearest neighbor, DBSCAN outlier, subgraph analysis, and directed network graphs.
+JAWS is a Python based shell pipeline for analyzing the shape and activity of networks for the purpose of identifying outliers.
+It gathers and stores packets/osint in a graph database (Neo4j).
+It also provides a set of commands to transform and process packets into plots and reports using: K-means, DBSCAN, OpenAI, StarCoder2, and Llama3.
+It is indended to be run locally using open models, but is set to run using OpenAI by default for demos and easy of use.

 ## Setup

 JAWS uses pyshark which requires tshark, which can be installed with [Wireshark](https://www.wireshark.org/).
+Or by installing the tshark package.

-JAWS also uses a Neo4j graph database.
-You can run the provided Neo4j docker container, or install and run neo4j locally using their tool: https://neo4j.com/product/developer-tools/ -- The scripts all point to the default Neo4j setup using env variables, so either way, configure:
+JAWS also uses Neo4j as the graph database.
+You can run the provided Neo4j docker container (See below), or install and run the [Neo4j dbms and GUI](https://neo4j.com/product/developer-tools/).

+As mentioned above, JAWS optionally uses [Docker](https://www.docker.com/).

-### Set Environment Variables
+### Set Neo4j Environment Variables

 - `NEO4J_URI` (bolt://localhost:7687)
 - `NEO4J_USERNAME` (neo4j)
 - `NEO4J_PASSWORD` (you set)

-### Additional Services
+### Set Environment Variables for Additional Services

-To use jaws-ipinfo, you will need to sign up for an account with [ipinfo](https://ipinfo.io/), and create an env variable for:
+To run jaws-ipinfo, you will need to sign up for a free account with [ipinfo](https://ipinfo.io/), and create an env variable for:

 - `IPINFO_API_KEY`

 Both jaws-compute (text-embedding-3-large) and jaws-advisor (gpt-3.5-turbo-16k) are set to pass --api openai by default.
-These commands require that you have an OpenAI account and create an env variable for:
+These commands require that you have an OpenAI account (not free) and create an env variable for:

 - `OPENAI_API_KEY`